Add

 • Webstudio

-• Emphasizes exportable and controllable code.
+• Focuses on exportable, controllable code.

 Criteria Webflow Webstudio

-Code export Static, without CMS or e-commerce Production-oriented export (full front-end), focus on clean code
+Code export Static, without CMS or e-commerce Production-oriented export (full front end), focus on clean code

 CI/CD integration Indirect (via export) More natural (Git, dev workflows)

-CMS, advanced logic and content management
+CMS, advanced logic, and content management

 • Webflow CMS